The Monge-Amp\`ere equation for (n-1)-plurisubharmonic functions on a compact K\"ahler manifold: Proof of the Main Theorem

 Of course the metrics $\tilde{g}_{i\ov{j}}$ and $\Theta^{i\ov{j}}$ are uniformly bounded and equivalent to a Euclidean metric on $B_{2R}$.
-Observe that we are working here with \emph{covariant derivatives} with respect to $g$.
-Converting these covariant derivatives into partial derivatives, we obtain
+Observe that we are working here with \emph{covariant derivatives} with respect to $g$, and not partial derivatives as in \cite{TW1}.

-where we have replaced $G$ by another uniformly bounded function, also denoted by $G$.
-Observe that for a uniform $C'>0$,